Underwater Welding Careers

 Wet Welders Are In Demand

 As an underwater welder, you will be able to take advantage of inland and offshore career opportunities.
-Here are just a few employment opportunities your training at DAI will prepare you for:
+Here are just a few employment opportunities your training at Divers Academy will prepare you for:

 - Marine Construction

 Work at nuclear power plants, water treatment facilities, and hydroelectric plants.

 Build and repair bridges, tunnels, dams, and other underwater structures.

 A wide-open and expanding field with a constant need for underwater fiber optic cable.